BikeMN’s Commitment to Anti-Racism

 BikeMN has been actively working on these issues and will develop a Racial Equity Plan that will guide us toward desired outcomes.
 We are excited and energized by the work we are doing, including:

 Working with our partners at MNDOT and supporting organizations to prioritize underserved communities in our work together.
 Our work to implement the Walk!
 Bike!
 Fun!
 (WBF!)
 Elementary school safety curriculum has prioritized underserved communities from the beginning.
 In 2020 we adapted WBF! to distance learning and made it available in Hmong, Somali, Spanish, and English.
-We’re also working to launch an expanded Adult Learn to Ride Program in the suburbs in the fall of 2021 and someday soon in Greater Minnesota.
+We were awarded the Adult Learn to Ride Program and have launched it successfully in the Twin Cities suburbs, someday soon in Greater Minnesota.

 Amplifying the voices of Black, Indigenous, and People of Color-led organizations, such as the Major Taylor Bicycling Club of Minnesota, Ride4Repartions, and Stamina Racing Collective – Machines for Freedom to name a few.